Dolverin/AniWorld-Downloader/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing
 Contributions to AniWorld Downloader are welcome!
-Your input helps improve the project, whether it’s through:
+Your input helps improve the project, whether it's through:
 - Reporting bugs
 - Suggesting features
 - Submitting pull requests